MLA titles: formatting and capitalization rules

 |Labrode, Molly.
 “Re: National Cleanup Day.”
 Received by Courtney Gahan, 20 Mar.
 2019.|

-If you need to mention the name of a work in the text itself, you must state the full title, omitting only any nonessential subtitle.
+If you need to mention the name of a work in the text itself, state the full title, but omit the subtitle.

 If you need to refer to the work multiple times, you may shorten the title to something familiar or obvious to the reader.
 For example, Huckleberry Finn for The Adventures of Huckleberry Finn.
 If in doubt, prefer the noun phrase.